Florida divorce timeline: how long it really takes

 Quick answer

 Most uncontested Florida divorces take 30 to 90 days from filing to final judgment.
-The mandatory 20-day waiting period under Florida Statute 61.19 sets the floor, and county clerk scheduling for the final hearing usually sets the ceiling.
+County clerk scheduling for the final hearing usually sets the ceiling — court calendar is beyond our control.

 • Typical uncontested case: 30–90 days